Olive Garden: At least 1 more breadstick creation on the way

 NEW YORK (AP) — Olive Garden isn't finished dreaming up new ways to use its breadsticks.

-The Italian restaurant chain said earlier this month it would introduce "breadstick sandwiches" as part of a broader menu revamp.
-The sandwiches don't arrive until June 1.
-But Olive Garden already has a follow-up act planned with "breadstick crostini" in August.
+The Italian restaurant chain said earlier this month it would introduce "breadstick sandwiches" as part of a broader menu revamp intended to play up its most popular offerings.
+The sandwiches don't arrive until June 1, but Olive Garden already has a follow-up act planned with "breadstick crostini" in August.

 The "breadstick crostini" — or toasted bread — will be sliced and used as part of an appetizer, said Jose Duenas, Olive Garden's executive vice president of marketing.